-This page gives you some basic information about Trust activities.
-See other pages for more detail
+This page gives you some basic information about the Island History Trust.
+See other pages for more details.

-You can also see the hard-copy Island Photograph Collection at Tower Hamlets Local History and Archive in Bancroft Road, Mile End, London E1
+The entire Island History Photograph Collection and Archive can be visited at Tower Hamlets Local History Library and Archive in Bancroft Road, Mile End, London E1

 There are many other useful resources there, for your family and local history research; the friendly staff will help you to find your way around!

-Last year we were awarded a Heritage Lottery Grant towards the costs of cataloguing and archiving Mike Seaborne’s 1980s photographs of the Island
+In 2013, Island History was awarded a Heritage Lottery Grant towards the costs of cataloguing and archiving Mike Seaborne’s 1980s photographs of the Island.

-You can now see these photographs on the new web site: www.80sislandphotos.org.uk
+You can now see these photographs on the dedicated web site: www.80sislandphotos.org.uk

 Visit this website to go back 30 years to the Island as it was just before redevelopment, when some of the traditional industries still survived, and the physical environment still bore traces of its Victorian and mid-twentieth century character.

-Between 1983 and 1986, London photographer Mike Seaborne, working closely with Island History, created this photographic record of life on the Isle of Dogs, just as it was on the point of transition from an industrial and trading community into the finance and banking centre it is today.
-The work was funded by a small grant from local government arts money, supplemented by voluntary input from Mike and Island History staff.
-Mike photographed the streets, pubs, small shops, new ASDA superstore, community meetings and action; he spent hours with established Island companies Burrell’s, Tate and Lyle, and Lenanton’s, recording everyday working life; he captured phases in the construction of the Dockland’s Light Railway from Limehouse to Island Gardens as it carved a route across the old Canary Wharf and over the docks.
-He pictured small businesses at work – car-repair and cafes; he took his camera into Cubitt Town School and George Green’s Centre.
+Mike’s work of making a photographic record of the 1980s Island was funded by a small grant from local government arts money, supplemented by voluntary input from Mike and Island History staff.
+Mike photographed the streets, pubs, small shops, new ASDA superstore, community meetings and protests; he spent hours with established Island companies Burrell’s, Tate and Lyle, and Lenanton’s, recording everyday working life; he captured phases in the construction of the Dockland’s Light Railway as it carved a route from Limehouse to Island Gardens across the old Canary Wharf and over the docks.
+He pictured small businesses at work – car-repair workshops and cafes; he took his camera into Cubitt Town School and George Green’s Centre.

-30 years on, thanks to further funding from the Heritage Lottery Fund, and to more voluntary input and the support of Island History, Mike’s fantastic photographs have now been digitised, archived and catalogued.
-The nearly 1,500 images are an invaluable record of the Island which has gone.
-See for yourself the haunting beauty of derelict industrial workshops, the desolation of the abandoned docks and the vibrant life of the Island community at www.80sislandphotos.org.uk. email Mike your comments and say “thanks” for the great job he has done.
+30 years on, thanks to funding from the Heritage Lottery Fund, and to more voluntary input and more support from Island History, Mike’s fantastic photographs have been digitised, archived and catalogued.
+The nearly 1,500 images are an invaluable record of the Island in the 1980s.
+See for yourself the haunting beauty of derelict industrial workshops, the desolation of the abandoned docks and the vibrant life of the traditional Island community at www.80sislandphotos.org.uk.
+Email Mike your comments and say “thanks” for the great job he has done.